-Free Disney Dining Plan is a Walt Disney World promotion that is usually a great vacation package discount.
-Here, we’ll cover deal info, tips for booking, whether 2019 Free Dining will return, early 2020 rumors, and answers to frequently asked questions including whether Free Dining is “worth it.”
-(Last updated July 16, 2019.)
+Free Disney Dining Plan is a special offer that’s a great Walt Disney World vacation package discount.
+Here, we’ll cover promo info, tips for booking, historical dates, predictions & rumors for 2020 Free Dining, and answers to frequently asked questions including whether Free Dining is “worth it.”
+(Updated October 4, 2019.)

 Given this, it’s entirely possible that we’ll see a Free Dining offer for January 2020 and beyond sooner rather than later.
-Likewise, 2020 Free Dining Bounceback offers should be released in the next month.
 If you want to be notified immediately when deals are released, sign up here for our FREE Disney newsletter here.We’ve consistently notified our subscribers when Free Dining and other deals drop on the day they go live at ~6 or 7 a.m., which gives you a 2+ hour head start on Disney’s official announcement.
-That may not seem like much, but it makes a huge difference when booking–plus you won’t have to wait on hold for hours on the phone…
+That makes a huge difference when booking–plus you won’t have to wait on hold for hours on the phone…

-Beyond that, there aren’t any credible rumors about 2020 Free Dining release or travel dates.
+Beyond that, there aren’t any credible rumors about 2020 Free Dining release or travel dates for the general public.
+The bounceback and UK dates are useful to a degree, but those almost always differ from what the U.S. general public receives.
 Speculating a bit, we’d expect earlier travel dates once again, akin to the 2019 promo.
 We’d also anticipate more exclusions in terms of resorts and room categories.

 Speaking of which, other important details, exclusions, and restrictions are as follows in our Free Dining FAQ below.
 Free Dining is Walt Disney World’s most complicated promotions, and can be a huge headache to book.
 Between limited availability and navigating a seas of rules and restrictions, it’s easy to make mistakes.